 By reviewing these two areas, you can track how much money is moving through your business.
 It allows you to ask yourself additional questions like: Did I budget appropriately for the web developer?
 How much can I continue to do myself?
 At what point can I afford to bring on part time resources such as a payroll company to process new employee HR issues and quarterly tax estimates?

 Reviewing quarterly allows you to remain agile and make adjustments before issues become detrimental to the success and sustainability of your business.

-Your business plan is a tool that, if properly developed and reviewed regularly, will serve as a roadmap for your success.
+Your business plan is a tool that, if properly developed and reviewed regularly, will serve as a road map for your success.
 Strategic planning can help any business overcome resistance!

 Ammie’s Assignment: Schedule time to review your business plan quarterly.
 Schedule all four reviews for the entire year right now.
 You are more likely to follow through with the review if it’s built into your schedule.